Who Are We?

 Access and corrections

-Under European data protection law you have a right to request access to personal data which are held about you on payment of a small fee.
+You have a right to request access to personal data which is held about you on payment of a small fee.
 You also have the right to require any inaccuracies in your information to be corrected free of charge.

 Who is responsible for personal information collected on this site?